Pre-Season Preparation – Getting myself ready to coach!!

 Kindergarten - 4th Grade

 All Kindergarten through Fourth Grade games are played at Novato fields, with the schedule being maintained by the Novato Youth Soccer Association.
-The regular season game schedule is released on August 1st.
+The regular season game schedule is released by the 2nd week of August.

 5th Grade - 12th Grade

 Based on the number of players/teams participating in these age groups, to ensure a competitive balance against a larger number of teams, Novato Youth Soccer Association enters all 5th graders and older into the Marin Interleague Soccer Alliance.
 MISA is an alliance body consisting of (9) Marin based soccer clubs that enter their teams into the alliance.
 MISA has a supporting board of directors, and a league administrator.
 The MISA league administrator is tasked with coordinating the field locations provided by the (9) member clubs, as well as the creating the game schedule.
 Based on the volume of fields, teams, and variables, the MISA league admin will provide the schedule approximately one week prior to the season beginning.
 To provide an approximate start date for your families, all teams should have their first regular season game on the first Saturday following the Labor Day weekend holiday.
 MISA will forward the game schedule directly to you, the head coach when the schedule is released.

 The Kick Off; Game Time!

 Regardless of the level of play, a well-prepared coach makes his/her team better.
 Create a lineup that includes all levels of play, considering that your players have the opportunity to play in many positions.
 Create lineups with many starting lineups, and be considerate of all players and their desire to be on the field for the first kick off.
 Arrange substitutions prior to the game based on playing time, and not based on negative situations such as after they allow a goal to be scored.
 Be considerate that each player wants to play, and contribute.